Suffolk Work Well is there to help you gain, or retain, employment.

 - Get people with mental health issues work ready.

-- Enable people with mental health issues to gain employment.
+- Enable people with mental health issues to gain employment or access education services

 - Help those in employment retain their employment.